chrisstonedev/personal-website-11ty/src/buried-in-technical-debt.md

 description: Buried in Technical Debt is a talk about software maintenance and time management that has been presented at Devnexus 2022 and several local meetups.
 date: 2021-10-09
 conferences:
     - Atlanta Code Camp 2021
     - Big Mountain Data & Dev 2021
     - Festive Tech Calendar 2021
     - Devnexus 2022
     - St. Louis Java User's Group
+layout: talk.njk
+tags: [ speaking ]
 ---

 Have you ever taken a shortcut to complete a task, assuring yourself that you would go back and clean it up and do it